-WATER POLLUTION: The Department of Health requires a National Pollutant Discharge Elimination ()ystem (NPDES) storm water permit when more than 5 acres of planned development and construction activity has the potential to discharge storm water into the State of Hawaii waters.
-The permit application should be submitted to the Director of DOM 90 days prior to construction start-up.
-Such a permit is required for any discharge to State water; from construction runoff, dewatering activities, groundwater remediation sites, etc. (Exhibit 13).
+The Department of Health requires a WATER POLLUTION: National Pollutant Discharge Elimination System (NPDES) storm water permit when more than 5 acres of planned development and construction activity has the potential to discharge storm water into the State of Hawaii wate:s.
+The permit application should be submitted to the Director of DOH 90 days prior to construction start-up.
+Such a permit is required for any discharge to State water; from construction runoff, dewatering activities, groundwate: remediation sites, etc. (Exhibit 13).

 SEWERS: The proposed sewer system for the project will be composed of gravity sewer lines, a sewer force main, and a sewage pump station located near the 17th tee.
-This system will tie-in to the existing 8" diameter Lanai City sewer line at the main project entrance on Queen Street.
+This system will tie-in to the existing 8" diameter Linai City sewer line at the main project entrance on Queen Street.
 The new projected sewage generation brought by the development is expected to be 0.1 MGD.

-The Wastewater Reclamation Division of Public Works projected figures are slightly higher at).13 MGD.
-Current generation of waste flowing into the plant from the Lanai City area is .25 MGD.
-The treatment plant has an available capacity of .5 MGD.
-This indicates that currently the plant is utilizing 50% of its daily capacity and could accommodate the proposed 100 town-homes and 255 single family dwellings, but when the 115 acres near Waialua set for affordable housing and approximately 57 acres of commercial/industrial zoned land deeded to the State are also added, estimates show that existing plant capacity is not sufficient.
+The Wastewater Reclamation Division of Public Works projected figures are slightly higher at ).13 MGD.
+Current generation of waste flowing into the plan: from the Lanai City area is .25 MGD.
+The treatment plan: has an available capacity of .5 MGD.
+This indicates that currently the plant is utilizing 50% of its daily capacity and could accommodate the proposed 100 town-homes and 255 single family dwellings, but when the 115 acres per Waislus set for affordable but when the 115 acres near Waialua set for affordable housing and approximately 57 acres of commercial/industrial zoned land deeded to the State are also added, estimates show that existing plant capacity is not sufficient.
 These projects should not be denied access to an expanded Lanai Wastewater Treatment Plant.
 Based on estimates by Public Works, excluding the current residential proposals, the existing plant would not be able to handle more than 600 future homes.

 The Department of Health requires the applicant to work with Maui County to assure the availability of additional treatment capacity and adequacy for the project.
-Nonavailability of treatment capacity will not be an acceptable reason for use of any private treatment works.
+Non-availability of treatment capacity will not be an acceptable reason for use of any private treatment works.
 (Exhibit 13).
-The Maui County, Public Works Department recommends the following (Exhibit 6, item 8):
+The Maul County, Public Works Department recommends the following (Exhibit 5, item 5):